Jadarma/blog/content/posts/2024/1120_HowWeLieWithStatistics/index.md

 >}}

-Code style and code reviews are a highly subjective area, and entire flame wars have been waged over `eslint` rules, indentation styles, curly placements, and other "pedanterisms".
+Code style and code reviews are a highly subjective area, and entire flame wars have been waged over `eslint` rules, indentation styles, curly placements, and other pedantry.
 So we must all agree that human intuition is the only metric we can have for the categories being tested.
 OK, fair.
 Except... we don't know _how_ they did it.